TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 If the value is `$once = false`, the `up` method will be called every time the `operations` command called.

-In this case, information about it will not be written to the `actions` table and, therefore, the `down` method will not be called when the rollback command is called.
+In this case, information about it will not be written to the `operations` table and, therefore, the `down` method will not be called when the rollback command is called.

 > Note
 >
-> When using the `before` parameter to run command, it is recommended to override the value of the `$before` attribute to `false`, otherwise this action will be executed twice.
+> When using the `before` parameter to run command, it is recommended to override the value of the `$before` attribute to `false`, otherwise this operation will be executed twice.

 ## Execution In A Specific Environment

-In some cases, it becomes necessary to execute an action in a specific environment.
+In some cases, it becomes necessary to execute an operation in a specific environment.
 For example `production`.

 For this you can use the `$environment` parameter: